SethHDavis99/userspace_list/README.md

 # Building the examples
 Just `cd` to the examples directory and run `make`.
 This will create an executable called `list_examples` in the examples directory.

+# NOTE
+This code is **NOT** provided to you by your TAs.
+You **MUST** reference it and cite it if you use it.
+You are not allowed to copy/paste this code into your project(with the exception for list.h and list_hacks.h).
+Doing so is plagiarism.